 We enjoyed watching the change of seasons for the first time in our new house, and it was fun to open our pool again after a long winter.

 We didn’t travel anywhere in May, and I spent a lot of time reading and hanging out on the deck, enjoying our mild spring weather and the privacy of our backyard.

 There was no drama, don’t worry, but all good things must come to an end.
 We decided that after three years, it was time to move on to something else.
 We’ll still be teaming up from time to time for other fun fashion ventures.

 Also in June, we had our front walk and landscape replaced, which makes a much nicer backdrop for my outfit pictures!

 The girls had their annual piano recital on Father’s Day weekend, and I love this picture of them with their dad.

-Caroline and I saw Cats in Philly later in the month.
+C and I saw Cats in Philly later in the month.
 It was my third time seeing it, but her first.

 I’m one of those crazy people who loves it, and while it’s not her favorite, she’s really happy she got to see it.

 At the end of the month, I went to Maine for a family wedding.
 This picture of what I wore was one of my Best Nine from Instagram this year.

 On July 1st, I turned 47.
 We had a small get-together at our house with good friends, and my daughter made me this gluten-free cake.